No results for ""

 The "Versions" tab for an application.

-To learn more read, Viewing applications and application versions.
+To learn more read, View applications and application versions.

 6. Clean up older versions.

 When you decide that version 2 of your application has been released for a sufficient period of time, you can mark version 1 of your application as unsupported.
 Any targeting rules that you have for unsupported versions will now automatically match v1.
 You don't have to adjust any targeting rules for flags or segments.
-To learn more, read Editing an application version.
+To learn more, read Edit application versions.

 If you have feature flags that are only used in v1 of your app, now is a good time to deprecate them.
-Deprecating a flag hides it from the live flags list without archiving or deleting it.
+Deprecating a flag hides it from the live Flags list without archiving or deleting it.
 You can restore a deprecated flag if you need it, or find it to reference or update its configuration later.
-Deprecating flags can simplify your flags list, especially in situations where you have a long tail of customers using older versions of your applications.
-To learn more, read Deprecating, archiving, and deleting flags.
+Deprecating flags can simplify your Flags list, especially in situations where you have a long tail of customers using older versions of your applications.
+To learn more, read Deprecating flags.

 Conclusion